 His work is included in the Philadelphia Museum of Art, the State Museum of Pennsylvania in Harrisburg, Oklahoma Museum of History, Studio Museum in Harlem, and the National Museum of American Art of the Smithsonian Institution in Washington DC.

 Lori Waselchuk is a visual storyteller whose work is a simultaneous inquiry into the lived experiences/poetic bodies of humans and the systems they inhabit, contest, and construct.
 Waselchuk creates novel forms of collaboration, drawing from many disciplines and resources, to create experiences that describe and convene community.
 Her work is published extensively, exhibited internationally and is part of many collections including the Smithsonian Museum of African American History and Culture, Free Library of Philadelphia, New Orleans Museum of Art, Portland Museum of Art and South African National Gallery.
 Waselchuk collaborates with people to create exhibitions and special projects that center art, dialogue and social change.
 Most notable is Grace Before Dying (2007 – 2017), a collaborative photographic documentary about a hospice program in the Louisiana State Penitentiary.
 Most recently, Waselchuk developed and coordinated the Women’s Mobile Museum (2018 – 2020) with South African artist Zanele Muholi and ten Philadelphia women and femmes for the Philadelphia Photo Arts Cent.
 Waselchuk is a recipient the following grants and awards: 2014 Leeway Foundation Transformation Award, 2012 Pew Fellowship for the Arts, 2010 Louisiana Endowment for the Humanities grant, 2009 Aaron Siskind Foundation’s Fellowship, 2008 Open Society Foundations Documentary Photography Project grant, 2007 PhotoNOLA Review Prize, and the 2004 Southern African Gender and Media Award.
-Waselchuk is currently the Exhibitions and Programs Coordinator for the Philadelphia Photo Arts Center.
+Waselchuk is currently the Exhibitions and Programs Coordinator for TILT Institute for the Contemporary Image.